 He was twice awarded Norway’s highest decoration for military gallantry, the War Cross with sword as well as the Medal of Freedom with silver palm from United States along with numerous other awards.

 There is a Norwegian movie about Manus called “Max Manus: Man of War.
-It can be purchased from Ingebretsen’s either in the store or online.

 Max Manus: Man of War is an explosive, adrenaline-pumping thrill ride and the true story of one man’s heroic actions in the line of duty.
 Max Manus is a Norwegian resistance fighter involved in liberating his country from the occupying Nazi forces.
 His ability to carry out sabotage attacks on the Germans with pinpoint precision earns him the reputation as on of Norway’s elite.
 Despite his numerous triumphs on the battlefront, Manus struggles to come to terms with the loss of his comrade’s lives and the futility of war.
 Based on true events, this film’s moving storyline and stunning visuals brings to life this epic chapter in World War II history.